For People who are Lesbian, Gay, Bisexual, Queer and Transgender (LGBQ/T)

 NCAVP is a national coalition of organizations that focus on violence committed within and against LGBTQ communities including domestic violence, sexual assault, pick up crimes, and hate crimes.
 You can find a service provider near you in the U.S. and Canada through the NCAVP website.
 NCAVP is also a clearinghouse of information on violence against and within LGBT communities including annual reports on LGBT domestic violence and sexual assault.

 Survivor Project is a non-profit organization dedicated to addressing the needs of intersex and trans survivors of domestic and sexual violence through caring action, education and expanding access to resources and to opportunities for action.
 Although they are located in Portland, they do not provide direct services but, they offer referrals nation-wide.
-The Survivor Project has conducted extensive research and materials related to intersex and trans survivors, all available on their website.
+The Survivor Project has conducted extensive research and materials related to intersex and trans survivors, which will be available on their website.

 National Resource Center on Domestic Violence